anshul79/Transfer_Learning_CIFAR10/README.md

 Layer 8.
 Fully connected layer with 10 neurons - acting as the final output classes.

 Result Summary:

-The output of the python script can be found in the results.txt file.

 The two models were trained on a CPU for just 10 epochs each.